 Methods: Histological analysis, vital fluorescent staining, scanning electron microscopy (SEM), µCT imaging, and transcriptomic analysis using RNAseq are being used to study the development of the olfactory, gustatory, auditory, lateral line, and visual systems.
 Finally, ontogenetic trends in the relative size of the olfactory, visual, auditory and lateral line centers of the brain will be analyzed providing a first approximation of the relative importance of the senses as they may change through the larval and juvenile phases of development.

 - Dr. Yinan Hu (PhD in Craig Albertson lab, U. Mass Amherst) – 2015- 2017 – sensory ontogeny in Elacatinus spp.

 - Katie Nickles (MS student, Fall 2017-Pres.; BS in Marine Biology URI) – Development of the lateral line and visual systems in Elacatinus spp.

-- Oliver Bender (Marine Biology major, URI) – Summer 2015 – Development of olfactory and gustatory systems in Elacatinus spp.
-(MS student at Univ.
-New Hampshire, as of Fall 2016)
+- Oliver Bender (Marine Biology major, URI) – Summer 2015 – Development of olfactory and gustatory systems in Elacatinus spp. [now MS student at Univ.
+New Hampshire, Fall 2016]

 - Katie Nickles (Marine Biology major, URI) – Summer 2016 – August 2017 – Development of mechanosensory lateral line system in Elacatinus spp.